visual-layer/fastdup/README.md

 ## Results on Key Datasets
-We have thourougly tested fastdup across various famous visual dataset.
-Ranging from Academic datasets to Kaggle competitions.
-A key finding we have made using FastDup is that there are ~1.2M (!) duplicate images on the ImageNet21K dataset, a new unknown result!
+We have thourougly tested fastdup across various famous visual datasets.
+Ranging from pilar Academic datasets to Kaggle competitions.
+A key finding we have made using FastDup is that there are ~1.2M (!) duplicate images on the ImageNet-21K dataset, a new unknown result!
 Full results are below.

 ### FastDup is FAST
 |Dataset	        |Total Images	|cost [$]|spot cost [$]|processing [sec]|Identical pairs|Anomalies|